-If we cannot raise additional capital on acceptable terms, we may be unable to complete planned additional clinical trials of any or some of our product candidates.
+If we cannot raise additional capital on acceptable terms, we may be unable to complete planned additional clinical trials of any or some of our drug candidates.

 We have funded all of our operations and capital expenditures with the proceeds from public and private stock offerings.
-We expect that our current cash, cash equivalents and marketable securities on hand will be sufficient to meet our working capital and capital expenditure needs for at least the next twelve months.
+We expect that our current cash, cash equivalent and marketable securities on hand will be sufficient to meet our working capital and capital expenditure needs for at least the next twelve months.
 However, we may need to raise additional funds sooner and additional financing may not be available on favorable terms, if at all.
-Even if we succeed in selling additional equity or convertible debt securities to raise funds, our existing stockholders' ownership percentage would be reduced and new investors may demand rights, preferences or privileges senior to those of existing stockholders.
+Even if we succeed in selling additional securities to raise funds, our existing stockholders' ownership percentage would be reduced and new investors may demand rights, preferences or privileges senior to those of existing stockholders.

-If we determine that we need to raise additional funds and we are not successful in doing so, we may be unable to complete planned clinical trials or obtain FDA approval of our product candidates, and we could be forced to discontinue product development, reduce sales and marketing efforts and forego attractive business opportunities.
+If we determine that we need to raise additional funds and we are not successful in doing so, we may be unable to complete the clinical development of some or all of our drug candidates or to obtain FDA approval of our drug candidates, and we could be forced to discontinue product development, enter into a relationship with a strategic partner earlier than currently intended, reduce sales and marketing efforts and forego attractive business opportunities.